 - Surveys put consumers in unnatural circumstances, asking them to pay close attention to an ad.
-A more relevant study would find out how consumers respond to everyday casual exposure to ads over time.
-Do they even remember ever seeing those ads?
+A more relevant study would measure casual exposure to ads over time.
+Do consumers even remember ever seeing those ads?
 The effectiveness of certain ads changes over repeat exposures.
-You might not care for an ad the first time you see it — you might be in a bad mood, or just not in the mood for shopping — but if you see it repeatedly, you might finally buy the product, or you could come to hate the ad.
-According to real scientific research conducted by Professor Byron Sharp and his cohorts at the Ehrenberg-Bass Institute, advertising serves to refresh the memory about a brand.
-That means ad effectiveness should be measured over time, not in one-shot quick-thought surveys.
+You might not care the first time you see one — you could be feeling out of sorts or just not in a shopping mood — but if you see the ad repeatedly, you might finally buy the product or come to hate it.
+According to real scientific research conducted by Professor Byron Sharp, advertising serves to refresh the memory about a brand.
+That means researchers should study ad effectiveness over time, not in one-shot, knee-jerk-response surveys.

 - Consumers don’t always respond truthfully or accurately to surveys, particularly if they feel put on the spot and want to impress the researcher — or just themselves.
-That’s why focus groups can’t be trusted, and why the most accurate research is based on actual market results.
+That’s why marketers shouldn’t trust focus groups, and should study actual market results (like sales).

 By the way, guess who didn’t rank in the survey’s top 15?

 Apple.
-And Apple is one core reason both Samsung and Amazon’s Fire Phone are flailing.
-Apple spends heavily on advertising, and does almost no social media or community outreach, so I’m guessing their ads are actually, genuinely effective.
+And Apple is the core reason both Samsung and the Fire Phone are flailing.
+Apple spends heavily on advertising and does almost no social media or community outreach, so I’d wager that their ads are genuinely effective.

 But what am I thinking to base ad “effectiveness” on sales?
 Who in their right mind would do that?

-Well, ad legend David Ogilvy built a powerful long-running agency on the premise that the function of advertising is to sell.
-“A good advertisement is one which sells the product without drawing attention to itself,” he once stated.
-Ogilvy was hardly the first to express this sentiment — a quick Google search of “the function of advertising is to sell” turns up several older articles with those very words.
+Well, ad legend David Ogilvy built a legendary, still running agency on the premise that “a good advertisement is one which sells the product without drawing attention to itself.”
+And he hardly the first to express this sentiment: a Google search of “the function of advertising is to sell” turns up several older articles with those very words.

-Ogilvy also noted that “Every advertisement should be thought of as a contribution to the complex symbol which is the brand image.”
-While the criteria Ace Metrix selected are brand-related (likeability, change, etc.), a stronger measure of brand value is whether customers turn to a brand in a market crowded with comparable products, and whether they’re willing to pay a premium price for it over the competition.
+Ogilvy also noted that “every advertisement should be thought of as a contribution to the complex symbol which is the brand image.”
+While the Ace Metrix criteria are brand-related (likeability, change, etc.), a stronger measure of a brand’s value is whether customers buy it in a competitive market and, even more importantly, whether they’re willing to pay a premium price for it over the competition.
 Again, Apple scores on that front: even though Apple’s ads didn’t make Ace Metrix’s top 15 list, people stood in line for the iPhone 6, paying hundreds of dollars even after carrier subsidies.